 Construction on the Scottish wind farm

-The main construction onsite will begin with laying the tracks and the spur roads through the site to each of the turbine locations.
-Construction of turbine bases and the crane hardstanding areas will be completed prior to erecting turbines at the wind farm.
+The main construction on site will begin with laying the tracks and spur roads through the site to each of the turbine locations.
+Construction of turbine bases and crane hardstanding areas will be completed prior to erecting the turbines.

-It will also include construction of three temporary meteorological masts, 11 borrow pits for hardstanding foundations and onsite access tracks including 23.4km of new access tracks, and upgrades to 6.6km of existing tracks.
+It will also include the construction of three temporary meteorological masts, 11 borrow pits for hardstanding foundations and onsite access tracks, including 23.4km of new access tracks and upgrades to 6.6km of existing tracks.

 Contractors involved with the Bhlaraidh wind farm

-Vestas Wind Systems was awarded the delivery and installation contract in December 2015 for 32 wind turbines including 30 V117-3.45MW turbines and two V112-3.45MW turbines.
-Vestas is also responsible for providing active output management service for the turbines for a period of 10 years.
+In December 2015, Vestas Wind Systems was awarded the delivery and installation contract for 32 wind turbines, including 30 V117-3.45MW turbines and two V112-3.45MW turbines.
+Vestas is also responsible for providing active output management service for the turbines for a period of ten years.

 Balfour Beatty was awarded a contract to provide electrical transmission network connections to Bhlaraidh wind farm in March 2016.
-The scope of work includes design and construction of underground cable system and a new substation, refurbishment of two existing substations, connecting to a fourth substation, and renovation of an overhead line.
+The scope of work includes the design and construction of an underground cable system and new substation, refurbishment of two existing substations, connecting to a fourth substation and renovation of an overhead line.

-RJ McLeod was awarded with a £22m ($32.15m) contract for carrying out civil engineering works at the wind farm in May 2016.
-The scope work under the contract will include construction of the on-site substation platform and the main access track.
+RJ McLeod was awarded a £22m ($32.15m) contract for carrying out civil engineering works at the wind farm in May 2016.
+The scope of work under the contract will include the construction of the on-site substation platform and main access track.

 Murform was contracted to construct 32 wind turbine bases at the wind farm in August 2016.
-The scope of the work will also include providing 62t of rebar and 580m³ of concrete in each base.
+The scope of work will also include providing 62t of rebar and 580m³ of concrete for each base.